onschaa/Data-Analysis/README.md

 # Data-Analysis
-These notebooks presents what I learnt from the Data Analysis class and the Python Data Science Handbook
+These notebooks present what I learnt from the Data Analysis class in EPT and the Python Data Science Handbook